-A “border state” during the Civil War, Kentucky was of key importance to the Union, so much so, that President Abraham Lincoln declared “I hope to have God on my side, but I must have Kentucky.”
-Pitting families, friends, and neighbors against each other, the people of Kentucky had sympathy for both sides of the critical issues between the North and South during the Civil War.
+Pitting families, friends, and neighbors against each other, the people of Kentucky had sympathy for both sides of the North and South’s critical issues during the Civil War.
 Its location meant its citizens had contact with people from across the U.S., especially those traveling along the Ohio River.
-In the state, there were 225,000 slaves, but, there were also many people who actively supported the Underground Railroad.
+There were 225,000 slaves in the state, but there were also many people who actively supported the Underground Railroad.

 During the years leading up to the Civil War, Kentucky had produced men like Henry Clay, the “Great Compromiser,” and John Crittenden, author of the Crittenden Compromise.
-Both of them, along with many others, worked to keep their state and the country together, but that goal seemed to be slipping away as the 1860s began.
+Along with many others, both of them worked to keep their state and the country together, but that goal seemed to be slipping away as the 1860s began.

-The Civil War divided few states as deeply as it did Kentucky.
-Some residents, citing the state’s history of supporting compromise and nationalism, wanted to remain with the Union.
-Others favored the Confederacy; concentrating on the state’s ties to the South through culture–most importantly, by slave-owning–and through family.
-In an attempt to keep these divisions from widening further, the state legislature declared in May, 1861, a month after the firing on Fort Sumter, South Carolina, that it had decided to “occupy a position of strict neutrality.”
+The Civil War divided a few states as deeply as it did Kentucky.
+Citing the state’s history of supporting compromise and nationalism, some residents wanted to remain with the Union.
+Others favored the Confederacy, concentrating on the state’s ties to the South through culture–most importantly, by slave-owning–and through the family.
+In an attempt to keep these divisions from widening further, the state legislature declared in May 1861, a month after the firing on Fort Sumter, South Carolina, that it had decided to “occupy a position of strict neutrality.”